rusko995/SPV/django/fotoKSK/sphinx/index.rst

-.. galerija documentation master file, created by sphinx-quickstart on Thu Jan 19 13:13:33 2017.
+..
+KŠK gallery documentation master file, created by sphinx-quickstart on Sun Jan 15 13:13:33 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to galerija's documentation!
+Welcome to gallery's documentation!
 ====================================

 .. toctree::